 The aster flower is an easily grown sun-loving perennial.
 It comes in a variety of colors and shapes.
 If you already have asters then you know that they are easily grown from divisions, this is simply dividing the plants into smaller sizes for replanting.
 They do extremely well when planted then divided every two or…Read More How to Grow Asters

 Having trouble getting your hydrangea to bloom?
 You’re not alone!
 There are three possibilities for lack of flowering among the hydrangea species.
 Shade vs. Sun Although some hydrangea like shade, too much shade can reduce flowering.
-This is particularly true of panicle hydrangea, which is the one hydrangea species that grows well in full sun.…Read More Why Doesn’t My Hydrangea Bloom?
+This is particularly true of panicle hydrangea, which is the one hydrangea species that grows well in…Read More Why Doesn’t My Hydrangea Bloom?